rmnavr/hs_study/materials/hs_map.md

 * Cathegory theory
 * Hindley-Milner typing

-Although be aware, that knowing all of it will not directly make you better haskeller.
+> Although be aware, that knowing all of it will not directly make you better haskell programmer.

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- Domains ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->